Aleister Saunders, PhD

 Aleister Saunders, PhD, is an accomplished educator, researcher and administrator who serves as mentor to undergraduate, graduate and post-doctoral researchers in and out of the classroom.
 A biochemist by training, he oversees an active laboratory that investigates the biochemical, genetic and molecular/cellular biology aspects of Alzheimer’s disease.
 The goal of his research program is to identify genes, proteins and pathways that are intimately associated with disease pathogenesis.
 He is particularly interested in identifying drug-like compounds to exploit the discoveries made in the laboratory.
 His research program has been funded by a variety of federal and state agencies and foundations including the National Institutes of Health, National Institutes of Health, the Commonwealth of Pennsylvania, the Alzheimer’s Association, the Howard Hughes Medical Research Institute and the Cure Alzheimer’s Foundation.
 He has also served on NIH study sections to review grant applications.

 Prior to being appointed Executive Vice Provost for Research & Innovation, Saunders served as Senior Vice Provost for Research.
 He also held the positions of Associate Dean for Natural Sciences Research and Graduate Education in the College of Arts and Sciences; Associate Department Head of the Department of Biology and Director of Drexel University’s RNAi Resource Center.
-He currently serves on the Scientific Advisory Board of the Margaret Q. Landenberger Research Foundation, as well as the Board of Directors and Scientific Advisory Committee of the University City Science Center.
+He currently serves on the Scientific Advisory Board of the Margaret Q. Landenberger Research Foundation, as well as the Board of Directors and Executive Committee of the University City Science Center.

 Saunders obtained his BS in biochemistry from the Pennsylvania State University and a PhD in the same subject from the University of North Carolina at Chapel Hill.
 He also completed post-doctoral research fellowships at Harvard Medical School in Functional Genomics and later in Genetics.
 Following these fellowships, he served as an instructor in neurology at Harvard Medical School prior to joining Drexel University in 2002.